 1. Leave the White to the Bride

 Most people agree that it’s poor form to wear white to a wedding unless you’re the bride, or unless you’ve specifically been asked to by the bride herself.
-The idea here is that the bride should stand out of the crowd, almost glowing in her white dress.
+The idea here is that the bride should stand out from the crowd, almost glowing in her white dress.
 If other people are in white as well, you risk overshadowing her and even stepping on her moment.
 Today is her day to stand apart, and it’s gracious and polite to let her enjoy it.

 You may be able to get away with white if it’s part of a pattern and combined with other colors.
 Even this is taking a slight risk, however, and it’ll be up to you to decide just how risky you want to be.